ckglidden/UPCH-species-distribution-tutorial/README.md

 code chunk to demonstrate how points are clustered for spatial CV
 ```

-couple sentences about what needs to be tuned for RF, how to account for unbalanced data, and different metrics for testing the data?
+couple sentences about what needs to be tuned for RF, how to account for unbalanced data, and different metrics for testing the data? have a ready dataset with splits...

 ```
 for loop with model tuning & testing for each iteration??